-Finally, we study the change of the Loewner-Kufarev energy under local conformal distortion of the foliation.
+Finally, we study the change of the Loewner--Kufarev energy under conformal transformation of the foliation.
 We consider the following setup.
 Let $\rho \in \mc N$ be a measure such that $\rho_t$ is the uniform measure for $t < 0$ and

-(The choice of the upper bound $t=1$ is only for notational simplicity and the result is easily generalized to other bounded time intervals.)
+(The choice of the upper bound $T = 1$ is only for notational simplicity and the result is easily generalized to other bounded time intervals.)

 We have $D_0 = \m D$ and write $K_t = \ad{ \m D} \smallsetminus D_t$.
 Let $\psi$ be a conformal map from a neighborhood $U$ of $K_1$ in $\ad {\m D}$ to a neighborhood $\tilde U$ of $\tilde K_1$, another compact hull in $\m D$, such that $\psi (K_1) = \tilde K_1$.
 The family of compact hulls $(\tilde K_t: = \psi (K_t))_{t \in [0,1]}$ can be generated by a measure $\tilde \rho$ with the associated uniformizing Loewner chain $\tilde g_t: \m D \smallsetminus \tilde K_t \to \m D$.